openstack-infra/zuul/doc/source/user/config.rst

          stanza; it may appear in secondary instances or even in a :ref:`project-template` definition.

+         Pipeline managers other than `dependent` do not use this attribute, however, it may still be used if :attr:`scheduler.relative_priority` is enabled.

       .. attr:: debug

          If this is set to `true`, Zuul will include debugging